MaddieM4/python-djdns/README.md

 ## Is this anything like CJDNS?

 No, and the confusion is mostly on the part of CJD for naming his really cool software in a really misleading way.
 CJDNS stands for CJD's Networking Suite, and doesn't do DNS at all.
-Djdns stands for DEJE DNS, and DNS is all it does.
+DJDNS stands for DEJE DNS, and DNS is all it does.
 You can think of it as *CJD NS* vs *DJ DNS*.